The 15 Most Unique Healthcare Jobs

 Wound Care Specialists are also in charge of educating their patients about what to look out for throughout the course of the healing process, and what kind of prevention strategies they should use to ensure their wound doesn’t get infected or susceptible to foreign bacteria.

 Most wound-care specialty clinics require that applicants be a licensed, registered nurse, PT, OT, or related healthcare professional.
 If this requirement is met, applicants are eligible to complete the wound-care certification.

-A pedorthist is a healthcare professional who is trained to make specialized footwear for patients with conditions involving lower extremities and feet.
-A pedorthist assesses the patient’s condition and makes the necessary modifications to their footwear or corrective devices in order to assist in their recovery or rehabilitation.
-Other, less severe cases that can require the expertise of a pedorthist include instances of flat feet, bunions, or diabetes.
+A Pedorthist is a healthcare professional who is trained to make specialized footwear for patients with conditions involving lower extremities and feet.
+A Pedorthist assesses the patient’s condition and makes the necessary modifications to their footwear or corrective devices in order to assist in their recovery or rehabilitation.
+Other, less severe cases that can require the expertise of a Pedorthist include instances of flat feet, bunions, or diabetes.

 In order to be awarded the title of Certified Pedorthist (C. Ped.) one must meet the following criteria: A high school degree, GED, or college degree.
 You must complete the National Commission of Orthotic and Prosthetic Education education course.
 And you must also complete 1,000 hours of pedorthic care, either before or after completing the education program.